Ancient-Wisdom.Co.Uk

 (More about Clach-an-Trushal)

-Menhir Gallery.
+Menhir Gallery:

 Other menhirs, obelisks and standing-stones from around the world.

-The tallest menhir in Germany.
 The Gollenstein (Golden stone).
 Height 7.6m high.
-Broken and re-erected.

-The tallest menhir in Switzerland.
-Menhir d'essertes Auborange - Height 5.6m (25 tons).
+Menhir d'essertes Auborange - Height 5.6m (25 tons)

 The 'Rough Guide' to ancient sites from around the world.